 Online shoppers beat out in-store shoppers by a margin of approximately 12.8% with only 124 million shoppers opting for the more traditional route (75.7 million did both).

 In true underdog fashion, Black Friday took the crown from Cyber Monday for the busiest online shopping day and kept its title of the busiest in-store shopping day.
 Small Business Saturday punched in a distant, but strong second place for in-store shopping in 2019 and with big retailers bowing out, this could be a good alternative for lower capacity small businesses to attract willing an eager customers.

-Beyond the discounts, shoppers looked for a number of factors before making a purchasing decision.
-Perks like free shipping and pick-up in-store were cited over 5% more frequently among those looking to buy.
+Beyond the discounts, shoppers are looking for a number of factors before making a purchasing decision.
+Perks like free shipping and buy online and pick up in-store (BOPIS) were cited over 5% more frequently among those looking to buy.
 And with the spread of COVID-19 these will continue to become more and more influential.